 Both as a firm and as individuals, we are deeply engaged with the communities where we work and live.

-The firm operates a multimillion dollar grantmaking entity called the Cozen O’Connor Charitable Foundation.
+The firm operates a multimillion-dollar grantmaking entity called the Cozen O’Connor Charitable Foundation.
 Formally incorporated in the early 2000s, the mission of the foundation is to promote charitable giving in seven distinct areas, one of which is DE&I. The firm gives substantial annual donations to support organizations working on racial justice, gender equality, LGBTQ rights, and veterans’ services.
-Examples of grantees include the Urban Affairs Coalition, Hispanic Federation of New York, Women’s Way, and Human Rights Coalition.
+Examples of grantees include the Urban Affairs Coalition, Hispanic Federation of New York, Women’s Way, Asian Human Services, Chicago Youth Centers, Human Rights First, Lawyers Committee for Civil Rights Under Law, NAACP Legal Defense Fund, Neighborhood Assistance Program, Center for Victims of Torture, Transgender Legal Defense Fund, The Food Bank, and Human Rights Coalition, among others.

 It is important to note that our foundation guidelines require that requests for money come from a Cozen O’Connor lawyer who is “closely” involved with the organization, meaning they serve as a board member, event chair, or longtime adviser.
-As such, foundation donations reflect not only a firmwide monetary commitment but also a time commitment by individual attorneys as well.
+As such, foundation donations reflect not only a firmwide monetary commitment but also a time commitment by individual attorneys.

 Indeed, on an individual basis Cozen O’Connor attorneys are active in a range of bar associations and bar programs that are specifically focused on promoting diverse attorneys, including as leaders in the Gate City Bar Association in Atlanta, the Hispanic Bar Association in Houston, the Hispanic National Bar Association, the National LGBT Bar Association, and diversity officer of the American Bar Association’s Tort Trial & Insurance Practice Section.